Pin Point Consulting logo

 • We accept that not everything has to be perfect

-• We recognize: Courage and feedback often bring us further than endless discussions
+• We recognize: Courage and feedback We often get further than endless discussions

 In practice, this approach strengthens team cohesion.
-Decisions are not postponed, but implemented together, iterative and learning -oriented .
+Decisions are not postponed, but implemented jointly, iteratively, and with a focus on learning .

-Courage to decide - even if it gets uncomfortable
+Courage to make a decision – even when it gets uncomfortable

-Consent does not mean ignoring objections - on the contrary.
-Critical perspectives are central.
-But instead of translating every voice into a common solution, the crucial question is:
+Consent does not mean ignoring objections – quite the opposite.
+Critical perspectives are crucial.
+But instead of translating every voice into a common solution, the decisive question is:

 Is this objection substantial enough to block the decision?

-This creates rooms for constructive tension - and at the same time for real progress.
-Learn teams, share responsibility and to carry decisions.
-This makes them more resilient and more capable.
+This creates space for constructive tension – and at the same time for real progress.
+Teams learn to share responsibility and support decisions.
+This makes them more resilient and capable of taking action.

-Consent is more than a decision -making principle - it is an attitude .
-Errors are allowed.
-Learning is welcome.
+Consent is more than a decision-making principle – it's an attitude .
+Mistakes are allowed.
+Learning is encouraged.
 Responsibility is shared.

-In a world that changes quickly, we need methods that are not only well thought out, but also implementable .
-Consent offers exactly that - with a simple but effective approach:
+In a rapidly changing world, we need methods that are not only well-thought-out but also practical .
+Consent offers exactly that – with a simple yet effective approach:

 Good enough for now.
-Sure enough to try it.
+Safe enough to try.

-This approach can also be implemented very well in a Lego Serious Play Workshop or in a workshop with other methods.
+This approach can also be implemented very well in a Lego Serious Play workshop or in a workshop using other methods.

 Share this post: